 ESET LiveGrid® will collect information about your computer related to newly-detected threats.
 This information may include a sample or copy of the file in which the threat appeared, the path to that file, the filename, the date and time, the process by which the threat appeared on your computer and information about your computer‘s operating system.

-By default, ESET NOD32 Antivirus is configured to submit suspicious files to the ESET Virus Lab for detailed analysis.
+By default, ESET Endpoint Antivirus is configured to submit suspicious files for detailed analysis to the ESET Virus Lab.
 Files with certain extensions such as .doc or .xls are always excluded.
-You can also add other extensions if there are particular files that you or your organization wants to avoid sending.
+You can also add other extensions if there are particular files that you or your organization want to avoid sending.

 Enable ESET LiveGrid® reputation system (recommended) – The ESET LiveGrid® reputation system improves the efficiency of ESET anti-malware solutions by comparing scanned files to a database of whitelisted and blacklisted items in the cloud.

 Submit anonymous statistics – Allow ESET to collect information about newly detected threats such as the threat name, date and time of detection, detection method and associated metadata, product version, and configuration including information about your system.

 Submit files – Suspicious files resembling threats, and/or files with unusual characteristics or behavior are submitted to ESET for analysis.

 Select Enable logging to create an event log to record file and statistical information submissions.
 This will enable logging to the Event log when files or statistics are sent.